radiantlogicinc/estimating_gen_mc_simulation/README.md

 This project is sponsored by [Radiant Logic](https://www.radiantlogic.com/), an industry leader in the field of identity and access management (IAM), a sub-field of cybersecurity.

-The model is developed with a focus on IAM, where defects represent situations of heightened vulnerability that violate standard cybersecurity good practices.
 The field of IAM is concerned with the governance and management of user accounts and accesses to applications, platforms and other technology resources with the goal of limiting superfluous or unused accesses that serve as openings for cybersecurity attacks in our increasingly connected world.
+In this context, the defects of the model are representative of situations of heightened vulnerability that violate standard cybersecurity good practices.